- Doing Business in Lyons

 - Liquor License: if you intend to serve or sell alcohol, please contact the Lyons Town Clerk's office to start the application process.
 You will need to complete the steps for your liquor license before you are issued a business license.

 - Marijuana License: if you intend to sell marijuana products, please contact the Lyons Town Clerk's office to start the application process.
-You will need to complete the steps for your liquor license before you are issued a business license.
+You will need to complete the steps for your marijuana license before you are issued a business license.

 - If you are not doing any construction, you must fill out a Change in Use/Occupancy (No Work) Permit, pay the permit fee, and schedule a business license inspection.